 If you’re a parent, help us connect with your child’s school by filling out our interest form here.

 WABA does not currently offer in-school education programming in Virginia or Maryland.
 If you have any questions about our former program in Maryland, please contact the Maryland State Highway Administration’s Transportation Alternatives program by phone at (410) 545-5675, fax at (410) 209-5025, or email at JSilwick@sha.state.md.us.

-While WABA doesn’t arrange for individual lessons, we do have an extensive list of certified instructors that may be able to help.
-Click here for our sign-up form.
-After submitting your contact info, you’ll be taken to a list of instructors to choose from.
+While WABA doesn’t arrange for individual lessons, we do have an extensive list of certified instructors who may be able to help.

 For information about WABA’s youth classes, email email@example.com.